harumuki/web/content/posts/2020/08/election-stealing.md

 Not even close.

 In The New Yorker, [Eric Lach tells the story of the 1876 election between Tilden and Hayes][1], where things got so bad that three Southern states each sent conflicting certifications of who won.
-The price that Democrats extracted from Republicans to concede ended Reconstruction and ushered in
+The price that Democrats extracted from Republicans to concede ended Reconstruction and ushered in the Jim Crow era.

 It’s a horrifying blueprint for what’s possible this fall in the upcoming elections.
 Even more worrisome, Lach goes on to describe the scenarios that the current day bi-partisan [Transition Integrity Project][2] hosted in June to game out what might happen this year: